professorglider/ubercoder/README.md

-# ChatGPT Meets Ubercoder: A Dev's Dream Come True 🤖✨
+# ChatGPT and Ubercoder: A Developer's Perfect Match

-Ever dreamed of having your very own genie in a bottle?
-Ubercoder, paired with ChatGPT, is here to grant your project creation wishes! 🧞‍♂️ This powerful duo will breathe life into your projects using the Ubercoder JSON format and the create_project.py script.

-No more copy-pasting nightmares! 😱 Just hand over the Ubercoder JSON format (described below) alongside with your idea to ChatGPT, and watch your project unfold like magic! ✨

-For developers seeking project automation through ChatGPT, look no further.
-Your quest ends here!

-Enjoy!
+Say goodbye to time-consuming project setups!
+With the Ubercoder JSON format and ChatGPT working together, you can create projects effortlessly.
+Just provide ChatGPT with the format listed below alongside with the idea you want to implement, and it will generate an Ubercoder JSON for you.
+Next, use the handy create_project.py script to bring your project to life!

 P.S.
 Yep, just paste the documentation below into ChatGPT and ask to create a project in this format.
 You know what to do.